 Intrinio provides macro economic data API with Excel access.
-There are more than 200,000 data series available, including non-farm payrolls, interest rates, exchange rates and more.
+There are , including non-farm payrolls, interest rates, exchange rates and more.
 This article shows how to access that data, both the most recent data and historically, in Excel and API.

 To get started, create an account or start a limited data trial or paid subscription here.
 Both options will give you access to the API keys you'll need to enter and use the Excel add-in and API.
 Follow the Excel tutorial or the API tutorial if you have never used Intrinio before.